 Chancellor's FirstGen Flames Abroad Scholarship

-Chancellor Michael Amiridis has graciously supported the launch of a new scholarship to encourage first-generation, first-year undergraduate students to study abroad.
+The UIC Navigator Scholars program is a unique scholarship program to encourage first-generation, first-year undergraduate students to study abroad.
 Visit this page for more details about this scholarship.

 Chris Deegan "Just Do It" Scholarship